ZephArvanitis/zola-site/content/posts/2019-05-01-seasonal-statistics-winter-20182019-by-the-numbers.md

 <!-- wp:paragraph -->

 Alright, fair warning: I’m about to talk about money.
-If you’re uncomfortable with that in any way, skip to the [rest of the post](#safe-to-read) and _stop reading now._ I’ll write a little filler and then stick in some blank lines so nothing hits you in the face.
+If you’re uncomfortable with that in any way, skip to the [rest of the post](#up-next) and _stop reading now._ I’ll write a little filler and then stick in some blank lines so nothing hits you in the face.
 Have a nice day!

+<div style="padding:100% 0">&nbsp;</div>

 <!-- /wp:paragraph -->